 9. Practice Yoga

-Yoga has so many benefits, a top one being it relieves stress.
-The combination of exercise, deep breathing, mediation, and relaxation, it’s one of the best options for relieving stress.
+Yoga has so many benefits, atop one being it relieves stress.
+The combination of exercise, deep breathing, meditation, and relaxation, it’s one of the best options for relieving stress.

 Yoga requires a lot of focus on your part and it takes practice.